wpquads/quick-adsense-reloaded/readme.txt

 == Changelog ==

 = {{ version }} =
-* New: AMP support with WP QUADS PRO
+* New: AMP support with WP QUADS PRO and Automattic AMP plugin

 = 1.2.8 =
 * Fix: Can not parse responsive AdSense async code when its custom modified